nkatasekonya/Phishing-Playbook/README.md

       - [URLVoid](https://www.urlvoid.com/)
       - [Link checker](https://www.psafe.com/dfndr-lab/)
       - [Safe Browsing site status](https://transparencyreport.google.com/safe-browsing/search)
+   - To view how the site looks like without actually opening the URL, use [Shrink the Web](https://shrinktheweb.com/).
+By simply providing a URL, the service will present you with screenshots of how the site looks like
 5. **Phone Number Reverse Lookups**
    - We can also attempt to find more information about the number that send the message.
 Below are some of the tools to use:
       - [tellows](https://www.tellows.co.za/)